Kubernetes Demo Installation

 Log Configuration

-file in our Docker image, which can be used for troubleshooting.
-For development purposes we set the root logger to level INFO, and this can be increased to level DEBUG when troubleshooting:
+The Docker image includes a custom log4j2.xml file, which can be used for troubleshooting.
+For development purposes the root logger uses level INFO, and this can be increased to level DEBUG when troubleshooting:

 <AsyncRoot level="INFO">